/*replace exisiting header phone area with number between a tags*/

 Generally, an owner will not be held liable for a dog bite or attack if their dog never demonstrated viciousness before.
 An owner also may not be held liable if they can establish a defense under New York law - for example, if the dog attacked while protecting its owner or was being tormented.

 Dog bites can cause serious injuries, infections, disfigurement, broken bones, nerve damage, and other severe conditions.
 If someone else's dog bit you, it's important to seek medical attention immediately.
 It's also crucial to identify the dog and its owner so that you can obtain its vaccination history and other necessary information.
 If possible, take any photos of the damage in the event that you might need to recover damages in a personal injury lawsuit.
 It's also helpful to file a report with the police department or animal control and to notify your landlord about the incident as soon as possible.

 If you were attacked by a dog in a New York City apartment building or complex, you should contact a New York City dog bite attorney immediately who can advise you of your legal rights and remedies.
 An experienced personal injury attorney can help you recover the compensation you deserve for your dog bite injuries, medical expenses, and time lost from work.

 The Popick Law Firm has over thirty years of experience in obtaining compensation for victims of New York City dog bites and other premises liability accidents.
-Located in Flushing, Queens, The Popick Law Firm handles personal injury cases in Queens, Brooklyn, Manhattan, the Bronx, as well as Nassau and Suffolk counties.
+Located in Fresh Meadows, NY, The Popick Law Firm handles personal injury cases in Queens, Brooklyn, Manhattan, the Bronx, as well as Nassau and Suffolk counties.
 Contact The Popick Law Firm today for a consultation